GeoscienceAustralia/ptha/README.md

 The folder [propagation](propagation) contains a shallow water equations solver.

-The folder [ptha_access](ptha_access) contains scripts/tutorials to access the 2018 Australian PTHA results - typically subsets thereof, since the full analysis is several TB in size.
+The folder [ptha_access](ptha_access) contains scripts/tutorials to access the 2018 Australian PTHA results - or typically subsets thereof, since the full analysis is several TB in size.

 The folder [misc](misc) contains data and code for related work, as detailed therein.